Lochzin/Sprite-Render-Tool-Wiki/docs/en/Debug.md

 - `Light Rotation Debug` (toggle)

 When enabled:
-- The add‑on prints detailed information to the Blender console regarding how the **pivot object** rotation is applied:
+- The add‑on prints detailed information to the Blender console regarding how the **light pivot** rotation is applied:
-  - Pivot object name.
+  - Light pivot object name.
   - Camera name.
   - Requested rotation values.
   - Original rotation vs. new rotation (in degrees).